nais/doc/docs/security/README.md

 application deployment process and are only accessible by the application that they are associated with and nothing else.

-External dependencies are created with secure defaults and continuously updated by NAIS and our service providers to ensure that they stay secure over time.
+External dependencies are created with secure defaults like encryption intransit and encryption at rest.
+They are continuously updated by the platform the respective service providers to ensure that they stay up to date with the latest secure features over time.

 NAIS provides the following external dependencies: